-A common misconception many women have about weight training is that they're going to "bulk up", look huge and build bigger muscle than they desire.
-However, women simply don’t have enough testosterone to create “man-ly bulk” and you have to follow a specific eating and weightlifting program to develop the type of muscles associated with bodybuilders.
+A common misconception about weight training for women is that you are going to bulk up, look huge and build bigger muscle than you desire.
+However, women simply don’t have enough testosterone to create “manly bulk” and you have to follow a specific eating and weightlifting program to develop the type of muscles associated with bodybuilders.

-“If you’re training properly and you have a trainer who customizes the program for you, you’re not going to bulk up,” says Adams.
+“If you’re training with the right program and you have a trainer who customizes the program for you, you’re not going to bulk up,” says Adams.
 “It’s a part-time job to bulk up.
 You’re going to have to put a lot of work into it.
 It’s not just going to happen doing a full body strength workout twice a week.”

 Instead, strength training is an integral component in slowing down the natural decline of muscle tissue in your body as you age and keeping your body’s metabolic rate at a higher level.
 A decline in muscle tissue creates a decrease in your basal metabolic rate, which is the amount of energy you expend daily at rest.
 Once your basal metabolic rate goes down, your body fat is going to increase and the actual number of calories you can consume will go down.
 The less muscle tissue you have, the less nutrition you can take in without an increase in activity.

 Keeping your metabolic rate up through regular weight training helps keep your muscle tissue up, leading to stronger bone density and a body that is more metabolically active, says Adams.
 And another great thing about strength training is that regardless of what age you start with weight workouts, you can still experience the same type of muscle tissue response at any age.
 Whether you’re 20 years old or 80, you can have the same percentage of increase in muscle mass from strength training.
 You’re never too old to get started!